cesar-moya/UT-PSRU-ass1-planning/README.md

 **Important**: We will only work with the STRIPS subset of the PDDL 1.2 specifications for this assignment.
 The only requirement your PDDL files should include is `(:requirements :strips)` .

-## Part 1: Getting started
+**Getting started**

 For this assignment, you will use the [FastDownward](https://www.fast-downward.org/) planning system to design and test planning domains and problems.
 Note: version >= 23.06 compiles using the C++20 standard.
 The autograder runs version 22.12.

-To get the planner and compile it:  If you run into issues,
+To get the planner and compile it:

-1. Install dependencies as listed in the [FastDownard build instructions](https://github.com/aibasel/downward/blob/main/BUILD.md).
-   - **Windows users**:  Make sure to install the [Visual Studio Build Tools Supporting C++](https://aka.ms/vs/17/release/vs_BuildTools.exe).
-These are also contained in the "Desktop development with C++" workload that you can download via the Visual Studio Installer.
-You may also need to create a new, empty C++ project for the libraries to register.
-3. Clone the code for fast-downward:
+1. Clone the code for fast-downward:
    ```
     git clone <https://github.com/aibasel/downward.git>
     cd downward
     git checkout origin/release-22.12
    ```
-4. Compile using the provided build script:
+3. Compile using the provided build script:
     ```
     ./build.py
     ```
-    - **Windows users**:  See the FastDownward build instructions above.

 To run the planner and check the results: